gopherconindia/gopherconindia.github.io/_posts/2014-08-23-adviceforgonewbies.markdown

 * Fight most urges to introduce dependencies.
 * Simplicity is the most important aspect of Go.
 Avoid over-engineering and rather than having huge monolithic code bases make simple pieces that play well together.
 * Porting libraries from other languages to Go is incredibly educational.
 It allows you to break apart someone else's code and glue it back together in a way that fits with the Go language.
+* Learn to use the amazing tools that come with Go, like `go fmt` and `go vet`.
+They'll help to catch errors before they become problems.
+And in the case of `go fmt`, having well formatted Go code will help others who are looking at your projects.
+* Find new Go projects using this [Github filter](https://github.com/search?l=go&q=stars%3A%3E1&s=updated&type=Repositories).
+Look at new projects that interest you and reach out to the authors asking them to suggest small bugs or features that you can work on.
+* Get involved with the community.
+If there isn't a meetup in your area for Go, CREATE IT!
+Nobody is looking for you to be a Go expert, just someone who has a passion for it like they do.

 Qs. *How do you see the market for Go Programmers in the work place?
 What is the future for Go?*